bm48/ai-django-chatbot/README.md

 # Dynamic AI Chatbot with Custom Training Sources
 ## Customizable-gpt-chatbot
 This project is a dynamic AI chatbot that can be trained from various sources, such as PDFs, documents, websites, and YouTube videos.
 It uses a user system with social authentication through Google, and the Django REST framework for its backend.
-The chatbot leverages OpenAI's GPT-3.5 language model to conduct conversations and is designed for scalability and ease of use.
+The chatbot leverages OpenAI to conduct conversations and is designed for scalability and ease of use.

 ## Features
 - Train chatbot from multiple sources (PDFs, documents, websites, YouTube videos)